 Now, you might be wondering how I can get away with saying openly on my website that Trevor Lees lied about this amplifier.
-Simple – it is not libellous to state something that is factually true, and this is!
-This is precisely why Trevor has not been able to do anything about this article, or my YouTube video, which has now received over 30 000 views!
-He has threatened me, told me lawyers will be in touch and so on, but not been able to stop me sharing my video or discussing my experience.
-I have some very amusing emails where he has threatened me with various types of legal action, but interestingly, nothing has ever materialized…
+Simple – it is not libellous to state something that is factually true.
+This is precisely why Trevor has not been able to do anything about this article, or my YouTube video.
+He has threatened me, told me lawyers will be in touch, but has not been able to stop me from sharing my video or discussing my experience.
+I have some very amusing emails where he has threatened me with legal action, but interestingly, nothing has ever materialized…

 “So what?” you say… Well, as the capacitors dry out, they become more like a resistor and less like a capacitor – ie they store less charge, conduct more current and get hotter and hotter until they fail, burst, split, leak and generally cause all sorts of problems.
 These need to be replaced in order to restore circuit functionality.
 Amplifiers tend to have many and hot amplifiers like Krell and others will have problems after a number of years.
 This is not a possibility, it is a certainty.